Can You Get Life Insurance On An Ex Spouse

 I’ll tell you what.
 She would go bankrupt.
 That’s where a good life insurance policy comes in handy.
 There are a couple of ways of doing this:

-- Take a policy out on your ex. with you as the owner and beneficiary and he or her as the insured.
-They will have to either consent to a medical exam for a traditional policy OR sign for a no medical exam policy.
-You can also be the payor on the policy depending on your agreement.
+- Take a policy out on your ex. with you as the owner and beneficiary and him or her as the insured.
+They will have to either consent to a medical exam for a traditional policy OR sign for a no-medical exam policy.
+Depending on your agreement, you can also be the payor on the policy.

-- Your ex can take out his or her own policy and make you their irrevocable beneficiary.
-When you take out your own policy, you are both owner and the insured.
+- Your ex can take out his or her policy and make you their irrevocable beneficiary.
+You are both the owner and the insured when you remove your policy.

-This is one of the most important things to pound out when you get a divorce.
-Even if you are not receiving financial help through alimony OR child support – time is money.
+This is one of the most important things to remember when you get a divorce.
+Even if you are not receiving financial help through alimony or child support, time is money.

-Your ex is likely helping out a lot more than you even know.
+Your ex is likely helping out a lot more than you know.
 What happens when your child becomes your sole responsibility?
-All of the splitting of expenses goes by the wayside.
+All of the expense splitting goes by the wayside.

 My best advice?
-Get real about your individual contributions and make a plan for coverage.
+Get honest about your contributions and make a coverage plan.

 Remember You Must Have An Insurable Interest

-If you are looking to take out a life insurance policy on your ex spouse you must have an insurable interest.
+If you want to take out a life insurance policy on your ex-spouse, you must have an insurable interest.

-Financial obligations connected to shared custody falls clearly into this category.
+Financial obligations connected to shared custody fall clearly into this category.

-Another situation that falls into this category is a business partnership.
-I know people who started a business together when they were married only to separate personally but maintain their business connections.
+Another instance that fits into this category is a business partnership.
+I know individuals who initiated a business together while married but later separated personally to preserve their business connections.

-I am sure there may be other situations – but you cannot take out a policy if there is no financial interest in your ex.
+There may be other situations, but you cannot take out a policy if you have no financial interest in your ex.
 This is to dissuade the aforementioned creepy scenarios from unfolding.

 What Sort of Life Insurance Coverage Should You Select In This Situation

-The type of life insurance you choose is a very important part of the equation.
-Remember term coverage is temporary coverage for a period of time when you are most vulnerable.
+The type of life insurance you choose is an important part of the equation.
+Remember, term coverage is temporary coverage when you are most vulnerable.

-There is no guarantee that your beneficiary will receive a payout.
-As a result the premiums are far more affordable.
+There is no guarantee that your beneficiary will receive a payout, so the premiums are far more affordable.

-For a business scenario this may be different.
-As the business evolves the need for coverage may decrease BUT if your partner/ex plays a key role a permanent policy may be a better bet.
+For a business scenario, this may be different.
+As the business evolves, the need for coverage may decrease, but if your partner/ex plays a key role, a permanent policy may be better.

-Remember permanent life insurance provides you with coverage until the day you die.
-So there is a guaranteed payout.
+Remember, permanent life insurance provides coverage until the day you die, so there is a guaranteed payout.

-This is why it’s so important to speak to an independent life insurance agent as we know the ins and outs of all the products and will help you select the best bet for your budget.
+This is why it is so important to speak to an independent life insurance agent.
+We know all the products’ ins and outs and will help you select the best option for your budget.

-Be Sure to Get Adequate Coverage & Remember NOT All Companies Are Created Equal
+Be Sure to Get Adequate Coverage, and Remember NOT All Companies Are Created Equal

 A lot of clients aren’t honest about their needs.
-A financial analysis really helps clients get real.
+A financial analysis helps clients get real.

-Remember TIME is money.
-While you may think that $250K will cover it, it probably won’t These sort of large figures throw people off because it’s more cash than most of us will ever see at one point in our lives.
+Remember, time is money.
+While you may think $250K will cover it, it probably won’t.
+These large figures throw people off because they represent more cash than most of us will ever see at one point in our lives.

-The thing is this the money will be spread over a period of time (think years) and there is no safety net once it’s gone.
+The problem is that the money will be spread over some time (think years), and there is no safety net once it’s gone.

-Another big consideration is selecting the RIGHT insurer for your particular medical situation.
-Carriers niche down and some are much more lenient than others when it comes to specific health issues.
-This is why you need an agent that keeps up with the most current underwriting changes from company to company.
+Another big consideration is selecting the right insurer for your particular medical situation.
+Carriers niche down, and some are much more lenient than others regarding specific health issues.
+This is why you need an agent who keeps up with the most current underwriting changes from company to company.

 Why You Need to Call Policy Architects Today